Mitigating the Performance Sacrifice in DP-Satisfied Federated Settings through Graph Contrastive Learning: Experiments

-The third experiment is regarding the budget privacy $\epsilon$, which controls how much privacy leakage can be toleranced.
-In other words, the privacy budget $\epsilon$ determines how many noises will be introduced.
-Note that, to obtain a couple of positive contrasting views, we need to augment the original graph twice with privacy budget $\epsilon_0$ and $\epsilon_1$.
-In this experiment, we focus on studying the performances of FGCL with $\epsilon_0\neq\epsilon_1$ instead of $\epsilon_0=\epsilon_1$.
-The values of privacy budget are selected from $[0.1, 1, 10, 100]$.
-So, there are $10$ combinations on each dataset with a selected base model.
+The third experiment concerns the privacy budget $\epsilon$, which controls how much privacy leakage can be tolerated.
+In other words, the privacy budget $\epsilon$ determines how much noise will be introduced.
+Note that to obtain a pair of positive contrasting views, we need to augment the original graph twice, with privacy budgets $\epsilon_0$ and $\epsilon_1$.
+In this experiment, we focus on studying the performance of FGCL with $\epsilon_0\neq\epsilon_1$ instead of $\epsilon_0=\epsilon_1$.
+The values of the privacy budget are selected from $[0.1, 1, 10, 100]$.
+Therefore, there are $10$ possible combinations on each dataset for a selected base model.
 Figure \ref{fig:pb} shows the experimental results.
-We notice that the overall performances are similar to what Table \ref{tab:comparison} reflects.
-However, a careful fine-tuning regarding this hyper-parameter can make FGCL have better outcomes than the results listed in Table \ref{tab:comparison}, and it even happens on the dataset ClinTox.
-Plus, no regular pattern reveals how to choose combinations of $\epsilon_0$ and $\epsilon_1$.
-Hence, this hyper-parameter should be selected according to the requirement of privacy protection.
+We notice that the overall performances are similar to those in Table \ref{tab:comparison}.
+However, careful fine-tuning of this hyperparameter can yield better outcomes than the results listed in Table \ref{tab:comparison}, even on the ClinTox dataset.
+Nevertheless, there is no regular pattern indicating how to choose an optimal combination of $\epsilon_0$ and $\epsilon_1$.
+Hence, this hyperparameter should be selected in accordance with the privacy protection requirements.